-A new study by Michael Hamlin from Lincoln University in Christchurch New Zealand and colleagues will soon be published that discusses an analysis of a large number of performances at various altitudes.
-An abstract of this study is already available on the website of the International Journal of Sports Physiology and Performance.
+A study by Michael Hamlin from Lincoln University in Christchurch New Zealand and colleagues discussed an analysis of a large number of performances at various altitudes.

 The authors analysed over 132,000 performances of athletes placed in the top 16 in at least one major international competition between 2000 and 2009.
 Almost 1900 athletes were included at 794 venues of varying altitudes.
 Professor Will Hopkins from AUT University in Auckland, New Zealand, one of the authors who has specialized in statistics and analysing such datasets, transformed the data so that events could be divided into 6 levels of altitude.